If you’re a low-carb eater, then you’ve probably done your best to stay away from Papa John’s or any fast food pizza restaurant for that matter.

 - One slice of pan crust: 180 calories and 32 grams of carbs

 You can go to the website, look up the calories and carbs in the pizza you intend to eat, and subtract these numbers to calculate how many carbs and calories you are eating minus the crust.
-You can also view the nutritional information for the cheese, meat, sauce, and veggies that you choose by clicking here.
+You can also view the nutritional information for the cheese, meat, sauce, and veggies that you choose.

 What To Order at Papa John’s